ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pixhawk6C.rst

 ==========

 The Pixhawk6X/C supports up to 16 PWM outputs.
 All 16 outputs support all normal PWM output formats.
-All FMU outputs (marked AUX) except 7 and 8 ,also support DShot.
+All FMU outputs (marked AUX) except 7 and 8 on the Pixhawk6C version ,also support DShot.

 The 8 FMU PWM outputs are in 4 groups: